-Genealogy Adventures Host, Brian Sheffey, had the honor of being invited to present at this special online event.
+Genealogy Adventures Host, Brian Sheffey, had the honor of being invited to present at this special online event: From Enslavement to Freedom – The Saga of Butler Island Plantation.
 He presented the multi-phased research he and a group of researchers have been conducting.
 Their research encompasses finding the descendants and the African ancestors of the enslaved community held by the Butler family on Butler Island in Georgia.

 If you’re curious to discover what is entailed in researching an entire enslaved community over multiple generations of enslavement – or if it is even possible to do that kind of research work – this presentation series will give you an excellent grounding in what is involved in this kind of research project.